Home > European Destinations > Poland > Things to Do in Warsaw on a Layover: Top Sights in One Day

 Sigismund's Column

 Following World War II, the bronze statue was salvaged, and a new column was erected.
-The original pieces of the broken column can still be seen lying next to the Warsaw Castle.
+The original pieces of the broken column can still be seen lying next to the Royal Castle.
 In the photos below, you can see both the bronze statue and the original column.

 Zoomed in on Sigismund's Column